Basic Information

 Buildings

-- Clapboard house was built in 1740 by George Benison or Thomas Barksdale.
-The house was the center of a thoroughly equipped plantation and is probably the oldest house in Christ Church Parish.
+- The clapboard house was the center of a thoroughly equipped plantation and is probably the oldest house in Christ Church Parish.

 - National Register of Historic Places